csumathdyj/libdigest-hmac-sha256-cxx11/README.md

 Copyright (c) 2016, MIZUTANI Tociyuki
 All rights reserved.

-for cipher-aes.cpp:

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-for otherwise sources:

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: